 Title: Migration and Diaspora Programme Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global programme, currently operating in 22 partner countries: Albania, Cameroon, Colombia, Ecuador, Ethiopia, Georgia, Ghana, India, Indonesia, Jordan, Kenya, Kosovo, Morocco, Nepal, Nigeria, Palestinian territories, Peru, Senegal, Serbia, Tunisia, Ukraine, Viet Nam.
-Partner: The implementation partner is the International Placement Services (ZAV) of the German Federal Employment Agency, which works with GIZ under the umbrella of the Centre for International Migration and Development (CIM) Lead executing agency: Labour ministries in the project countries or responsible local employment agencies such as the Ministry of Employment and Labour Relations (MELR) in Ghana, the Employment Agency of the Republic of Kosovo (EARK) and the Ministry of Foreign Affairs in Indonesia.
+Lead executing agency: Labour ministries in the project countries or responsible local employment agencies such as the Ministry of Employment and Labour Relations (MELR) in Ghana, the Employment Agency of the Republic of Kosovo (EARK) and the Ministry of Foreign Affairs in Indonesia.
 Overall term: 2019 to 2022

 According to the United Nations, around 272 million people were migrants in 2019.
 They make an important contribution to development, building bridges between their countries of origin and the countries in which they live and work.
 They are actively involved in associations, realise local projects and send money back to families and friends.
 They also transfer knowledge and experience when they return home for a shorter or longer period to work there or start up a business.